saezlab/CellNOptR/Readme.md

 Feedbacks and bugreports are always very welcomed!
 Please use the Github issue page to report bugs or for questions: https://github.com/saezlab/CellNOptR/issues.
 Many thanks!

+## Code of Conduct
+  Please note that the CellNOptR project is released with a [Contributor Code of Conduct](http://bioconductor.org/about/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.